MaterializeInc/materialize/doc/user/sql/create-index.md

 ## Conceptual framework

-Indexes persist some set of data to memory, which let materialized views quickly access data that Materialize has already processed.
+Indexes persist some subset of a query's data to memory, which let materialized views quickly perform reads from materialized views, which includes performing [`JOIN`](../join)s.
+For more information, see [API Components:

-The most common type of index is the one that Materialize automatically creates for each materialized view, which represents the results of the view's embedded `SELECT` statement.
-As the view's dataflow operators receive new data, the view maintains this index's state, ensuring it continually reflects this new data.

-However, views can also maintain additional indexes, and are not restricted to maintaining zero or one indexes.
-Advanced users may want to create these indexes to speed up certain read query patterns without creating a `MATERIALIZED VIEW` for each query.
-Importantly, though, these additional indexes _are not_ like traditional secondary indexes&mdash;each index stores a copy of all rows in the result set.
+Indexes](../../overview/api-components#indexes).

 ### When to create indexes